NormalVR/Normcore-Documentation/docs/normcore-private/authoritative-servers.md

 This allows you as a developer to prototype an authoritative game server by running a build locally.
 Once you're ready to deploy, you can export a headless Linux build and deploy it to your Normcore Private cluster.

-To learn more about creating authoriative servers and server plugins, see the [Server Plugins](./server-plugins.md) page.
+To learn more about creating authoritative servers and server plugins, see the [Server Plugins](./server-plugins.md) page.